 1977-Pub.
-L. 95-94 substituted "to the Vice President, one hundred copies; to each Senator, fifty copies (which may be transferred only to public agencies and institutions);" for "to the Vice President and each Senator, one hundred copies:" and "to each Member of the House of Representatives, the Resident Commissioner from Puerto Rico, the Delegate from the District of Columbia, the Delegate from Guam, and the Delegate from the Virgin Islands, thirty-four copies (which may be transferred only to public agencies and institutions);" for "to each Representative and Resident Commission in Commission in the virgin islands, distributed and Resident Commission in Commission in the virgin islands in the virgin terminal contents of the virgin is the virgin is the virgin in the virgin is the virgin terminal virgin is the virgin in the virgin is the virgin is the virgin in the virgin is the virgin terminal virgin is the virgin is the virgin in the virgin is the virgin in the virgin is the virgin in the virgin is virgin in the virgin is the virgin in the virgin is virgin in the virgin in the virgin is virgin in the virgin in the virgin is virgin in the virgin in the virgin in the virgin is virgin in the virgin in the virgin in the virgin is virgin in the virgin in v missioner in Congress, sixty-eight copies".
+L. 95-94 substituted "to the Vice President, one hundred copies; to each Senator, fifty copies (which may be transferred only to public agencies and institutions);" for "to the Vice President and each Senator, one hundred copies:" and "to each Member of the House of Representatives, the Resident Commissioner from Puerto Rico, the Delegate from the District of Columbia, the Delegate from Guam, and the Delegate from the Virgin Islands, thirty-four copies (which may be transferred only to public agencies and institutions);" for "to each Representative and Resident Commissioner in Congress, sixty-eight copies".

+missioner in Congress, sixty-eight copies".
 1974-Pub.
 L. 93-314 struck out subscriptions from section catchline, and struck out last paragraph which authorized the Public Printer to furnish the daily Record to subscribers at a price determined by him to be based upon the cost of printing and distribution, with the price to be payable in advance.
 See section 910 of this title.